nslavov/scp/2022_Huffman_pSCoPE.md

 &nbsp;

 ## Implementation
-pSCoPE is implemented as a module of MaxQuant.Live, starting with [version 2.1](http://www.maxquant.live) and is compatible with all Orbitrap instruments.
+pSCoPE is implemented as a module of MaxQuant.Live, starting with [version 2.1](http://www.maxquant.live) and is compatible with Thermo Fisher Q-Exactive series, Orbitrap Exploris as well as Orbitrap Eclipse.
 All additional code needed for pSCoPE and reproducing [Huffman et al., 2022][pSCoPE_Preprint] is available at [github.com/SlavovLab/pSCoPE](https://github.com/SlavovLab/pSCoPE).
+Try it out and give us feedback!

 &nbsp;